I. Understand the Unique Challenges

 Your sobriety is the foundation of your parenting.
 Without it, stability is fragile.

-- Attend therapy or support groups regularly
+- Attend online therapy or support groups regularly.

 - Practice self-care through exercise, mindfulness, and rest